When you completely discharge a MacBook with an M1 processor and the device runs out of power, it will lose the date and time on the next boot.

 I recently faced the same problem and tried to set the Mac to automatic date and time setting via System Preferences > Date & Time.

-Unfortunately, this does not seem to work under macOS Monterey (12.4).
+Unfortunately, this does not seem to work under macOS Sonoma.
 I have received a workaround from Apple Support to set the time and date correctly again via the automatic adjustment.

 /var/db